 Do you have to manually calculate and input chord opening lengths for non-radial nozzles or does the software do it for you?

-- Is liquid static head considered by entering a pressure you calculate or does the software do it for you based on a stated liquid level?
+Is liquid static head considered by entering a pressure you calculate or does the software do it for you based on a stated liquid level?
 Most process vessels contain liquids and this calculation is mandatory per UG-98(a).